Redshift inference from the combination of galaxy colors and clustering in a hierarchical Bayesian model: Sampling and Priors

 The likelihood of the binned counts \counts\ given the probabilities $\fractions$ follows a multinomial distribution:

-The Dirichlet distribution is the conjugate prior to this multinomial.
-So if we choose the prior to follow a Dirichlet distribution, which appropriately fulfills $0 \leq f_{zt} \leq 1$ and $\sum_{zt} f_{zt} = 1$, then the posterior distribution will also be Dirichlet distributed.
-In getting the conditional posterior distribution of interest, $p(\fractions|\nzt)$, we will distinguish between two cases, uninformative and informative priors.
+The Dirichlet distribution is the conjugate prior of the multinomial distribution.
+That has the great advantage that if we choose the prior to follow a Dirichlet distribution, which appropriately fulfills $0 \leq f_{zt} \leq 1$ and $\sum_{zt} f_{zt} = 1$, then the posterior distribution will also be Dirichlet distributed.

+In getting the conditional posterior distribution of interest, $p(\fractions|\counts)$, we will distinguish between two cases, uninformative and informative priors.